Patient Rights and Responsibilities

 Communicate to the staff any suggestions or perceived risks concerning the safe delivery of care.

-For patients who have limited insurance and income financial assistance is available on a sliding scale .
-The Financial Assistance policy only applies to medically necessary services related to hospital services and not elective service, such as, TMS, Sibcy Residential, and DBT programs.
+For patients who have limited insurance and income financial assistance is available on a sliding scale.
+The Financial Assistance policy only applies to medically necessary services.
+Must be an Ohio resident at time of service.
+Residential Treatment programs are not covered by Financial Assistance.

 Patients are eligible if: